therealhackmeehan/ubacktest_docs/src/content/docs/Getting Started/intro.md

 Don't worry, we will show you how to do this.

 ### What Happens Next?
-The backtesting engine will take these signals and simulate trades, showing you how a strategy would have performed in the past.
+The backtesting engine will __take these signals and simulate trades__, showing you how a strategy would have performed in the past, without introducing the bias of the future.
 This gives you the chance to evaluate your approach and refine it to improve your results.

 ### Does It Sound Hard?
-Not at all!
+Don't fear!
 We’re here to make it easy for you.
-Here's how simple a **buy-and-hold strategy** is in Python:
+The following is all that is required for a simple **buy-and-hold strategy**:

 ```python
 def strategy(data):